 The old way of beating the rule of 7 is to throw 7 things out there and hope things stick.

-Hoping that someone finds your contact page from a random Instagram post, an article or a referral from a friend, is both exhausting and inconsistent.
+Hoping that someone sees your content is both exhausting and inconsistent.

 As Albert Einstein eloquently put it;